Tropheops sp. Gome Yellow

 It is best to keep this species in a harem consisting of one male with two or three females.
 The males can be quite fierce towards conspecifics.
 An aquarium from 150 centimetres is recommended.

-Decorate the aquarium with (filter) sand on the bottom.
+Set up the aquarium with (filter) sand on the bottom.
 Provide enough rocks with cracks, crevices and holes in between.
 By using a little more lighting you can get some algae growth on the rocks.
 Tropheops sp.
 Gome Yellow will be happy to pick in the aufwuchs there.

 Breeding Tropheops sp.
 Gome Yellow